MSc Substance Use

 For more information on ways that you can meet our English language requirements, including options to waive the requirement, please read our information on English language requirements.

-The course takes a flexible and blended approach to learning with all core modules and the majority of elective modules delivered online.
+The course takes a flexible approach to learning, with all modules delivered online.

 All modules are assessed through coursework such as essays, evaluation reports, presentations, research proposals and literature reviews.